autobrr/autobrr.com/docs/faqs.md

 - `Authentication` is required for deluge daemon, not the webui.
   It can be found at `/docker/appdata/deluge/auth`, the default one looks like `localclient:password:10`.
   You can add your own if you wish.
 Like `username:password:powerlevel`.
+- Enabling `Allow Remote Connections` in Deluge might be needed depending on your setup.